-For non-Markovian dynamics, due to the strong couplings to the environment, the decay rate $\gamma_{nM}(t)$, which is usually time-dependent, can be bigger than the decay rate in the Markovian regime\cite{Deffner}.
-In this case $P(t)=e^{-\int_0^t \gamma_{nM}(\tau)d\tau}$ where $\int_0^t \gamma_{nM}(\tau)d\tau$ is usually bigger than $\gamma t$ in the Markovian case, thus for the same duration the maximal angle $d(I,K_t)=\arccos \sqrt{P(t)}$ can be bigger in the non-Markovian regime than the Markovian regime.
-This was explored in previous study to show that non-Markovian dynamics can speed up the rotation\cite{Deffner}.
-We note that even in the non-Markovian regime as long as $\gamma_{nM}(t)$ is finite, it always needs infinite amount time for $P(t)$ to reach $0$, thus it always needs infinite amount of time to achieve a $\pi/2$-rotation.
+For non-Markovian dynamics, due to strong couplings with the environment, the decay rate $\gamma_{nM}(t)$, which is usually time-dependent, can be greater than the decay rate in the Markovian regime \cite{Deffner}.
+Therefore, in such a case $P(t)=e^{-\int_0^t \gamma_{nM}(\tau)d\tau}$ where $\int_0^t \gamma_{nM}(\tau)d\tau$ is usually larger than $\gamma t$ in the Markovian regime, thus for the same time duration the maximum angle $d(I,K_t)=\arccos \sqrt{P(t)}$ can be bigger in the non-Markovian regime than in the Markovian regime.
+This was explored in previous studies showing that non-Markovian dynamics can contribute to quantum speed up \cite{Deffner,LYAX1624,WA22}.
+Please note that even in the non-Markovian regime, as long as $\gamma_{nM}(t)$ is finite, it always takes an infinite amount of time for $P(t)$ to reach $0$.
+Thus, an infinite amount of time is needed to achieve a $\pi/2$-rotation.